How Scholarships Fill in the FAFSA Gap

-Increasingly, students and their families have turned to loans to help fill the gap between government aid and the full cost of college; during the 2013-14 academic year, The College Board reported that student loan volume from banks, credit unions, states and institutions was about $10 billion.
-The massive amount of borrowing — and subsequent debt — has concerned policymakers, higher education professionals and the individuals who are affected most: students and their loved ones.
+Increasingly, students and their families have turned to loans to help fill the gap between government aid and the full cost of college; during the 2017-18 academic year, the College Board reported that American college students and their parents borrowed $105.5 billion in student loans.
+The massive amount of borrowing and the subsequent student debt crisis continues to concern policymakers, higher education professionals and the individuals who are affected most: students and their loved ones.

 Students who want to avoid loan debt can also work while they’re in college.
 Unfortunately, long hours or multiple jobs mean less and less time to focus on school—leaving students struggling to meet academic standards even if their job helps them pay tuition.
-As a result, students cite the need to work to make ends meet as the number-one reason for dropping out of college.
+It can be a vicious circle, and often results in students dropping out.

 It may seem like there’s nowhere else to turn.
-But scholarships and grants, which don’t need to be repaid, can help fill the FAFSA gap.
+But scholarships and grants—”gift aid” funds that don’t need to be repaid—can help fill the FAFSA gap.
 With costs continuing to rise, it’s increasingly important that there are resources to help cover them, from the time a bill lands in a student’s inbox to when they actually make a payment.

-Bachelor’s degree earners are more likely to be employed and have employer-provided healthcare.
+- Bachelor’s degree earners are more likely to be employed and have employer-provided healthcare.